STANFORD-O’CONNOR FMRP JUSTICE EQUITY, DIVERSITY and INCLUSION VISION:

 Faculty committee: Longitudinal intensive anti-racism training of a subset of core faculty led by an expert outside consultant, with rollout to the full residency program.

-Resident-faculty committee: Focused on supporting and meeting the support needs of underrepresented in medicine (URM) trainees as well as additional supplementary educational and activities for residents
+Resident committee: Focused on supporting and meeting the support needs of underrepresented in medicine (URM) trainees as well as additional advocacy and enrichment activities for residents.

 Highlights of Past and Present Resident Projects Centered on Inclusivity and Advocacy